maksoltane/esp32_xiaomi_m365/README.md

 - fixed display lock by wlan-search
 - added charge subscreen with cell voltages
 - Telnet on Port 36525 with packet decode/dump from M365 Bus ("read only")
+- compiles on ESP8266, UART/Statemachines/OLED untestet on this plattform

 # Todos